 All children who attend the program after 1:00 pm. will have a rest period.
 Please send in a small pillow, blanket and stuffed animal (please label).
 Cots and cot sheets are provided.
 Cot sheets are sent home weekly to be laundered and need to be returned the following week.

 We accept children in our program who are not toilet trained in September; however, the family is responsible for initiating the toilet training of their child during the fall months.
-Children will be encouraged and supported in their efforts at school and must be toilet trained by January.
+Children will be encouraged and supported in their efforts at school to be toilet trained by January.

 Parents of children wearing training pants must provide and keep a supply of disposable training pants and wipes in their cubby.
 Teachers will notify families as more are needed.
 We will work together in helping each child move toward toilet use, and work in partnership with parents to maintain consistency in supporting their child’s efforts and progress.

-In the 4’s Room, toilet expectations for children are for developing independence and privacy.
+In the Pre-K Rooms, toilet expectations for children are for developing independence and privacy.
 Children are supported to take care of all of their own bathroom needs in preparation for going off to Kindergarten.